I’m dreaming of a white Christmas, and also of this mashed butternut squash recipe that makes all my holiday dreams come true!

-- Melt butter in pot over medium-high heat.
+- Melt 2 tablespoons butter in pot over medium-high heat.

-- FOR SAVORY: Add garlic and herbs to melted butter.
+- FOR SAVORY: Add 1 teaspoon minced garlic and 1 teaspoon minced herbs to melted butter.
 Saute until fragrant, about 2 minutes.

-- Remove from heat, and add butternut squash and salt.
+- Remove from heat, and add butternut squash and 1 teaspoon salt.

-- FOR SWEET: Add brown sugar (or erythritol), cinnamon and nutmeg.
+- FOR SWEET: Add2 tablespoons brown sugar (or erythritol), 1/2 teaspoon cinnamon and 1/4 teaspoon nutmeg.

 - Mash using a potato masher, an immersion blender, or place ingredients in a high speed blender*.

 - Taste seasoning and adjust to your taste (I always add 1 more teaspoon of salt for savory).
 Enjoy!

 - Lakanto, Swerve, or Erythritol.
 I stick to Lakanto and Swerve which are a 1:1 swap with traditional sugar.
 If using a different brand of Erythritol, keep in mind it's 70% as sweet as sugar, so you may need to add more to taste.

 - Not sure if your blender is high speed?
 Check out these Blendtec Blenders, I can't live without mine!

 - Nutritional information is based off the SAVORY variation: